LekcRg/5_lang_frequency/README.md

 # Frequency Analysis of Words

-Program find the 10 most frequency words in text and displays them in the descending order.(Work only with Russian and English language)
+Program find the 10 most frequency words in text and displays them in the descending order.(Work only with Russian and English languages)

 # Quickstart